Written March 2017

 Step5: I wanted to take my boys up there…….
 But I did not know if they were old enough.
 I could remember from Bruce’s photos that he took his oldest daughter up there when she was quite young.
 The Plaat is a bit more difficult than Duiwelsbos.
 My boys are used to hiking Duiwelsbos and with friends along they reach the top faster than two monkeys on sugar.
 So after consulting with the Mountain Man I decided to attempt it.
 Bruce did advise to take along a lot of sweets for motivation.
 For safety reasons (my own) I took their mom along as well.

-After about 40 minutes the steep gradient will reduce.
+After approximately 40 minutes the steep gradient will reduce.
 Your first big break can be taken after about 1 hour of hiking when you descend into a stream tucked away in the shade.
 In reality this is just above the waterfall at the top of the Duiwelsbos hike.
 You will feel like you are in a lost paradise, completely hidden from the outside world and sunlight.

 For the next hour you will be moving horizontally along the Plaat, dipping out of the Duiwelsbos stream and into the Koloniesbos stream and out again.
 After a total hiking time of about 2 hours you should take another proper pit stop before starting the big descent.